 Long-term integration costs can be reduced considerably if integrated planning strategies and regulatory reforms are adopted to gradually transform power systems into "VRE-friendly" grids.
-And a recent report by the Energy Sector Management Assistance Program (ESMAP), Bringing Variable Renewable Energy Up to Scale: Options for Grid Integration Using Natural Gas and Storage, looks at approaches-policies, strategies, and investments-

-Approaches for Successful Integration of Variable Renewable Energy into Grids countries can take to integrate large shares of VRE into their grids without compromising the adequacy, reliability, or affordability of electricity supply.
+And a recent report by the Energy Sector Management Assistance Program (ESMAP), Bringing Variable Renewable Energy Up to Scale: Options for Grid Integration Using Natural Gas and Storage, looks at approaches-policies, strategies, and investments-countries can take to integrate large shares of VRE into their grids without compromising the adequacy, reliability, or affordability of electricity supply.

-As the costs of VRE technologies have dropped and countries continue to diversify their energy mix, the demand for technical assistance on VRE integration is rising substantially.
+As the costs of VRE technologies continue to drop and countries continue to diversify their energy mix, the demand for technical assistance on VRE integration is rising substantially.
 The need is greatest in countries with limited capacity or where the integration challenges are so broad that donor coordination is needed to adequately tackle all of the technical and regulatory concerns.
 Several multilateral banks and bilateral donors are already supporting country-specific efforts.
 Additional technical assistance and knowledge, however, is needed to implement operational improvements that can help reduce VRE curtailment in the short term, and carry out integrated power sector planning to shape new policies and inform investments in the mid and long term.